devoworm/GSoC-2020/README.md

 Application deadline is March 31  [schedule](https://summerofcode.withgoogle.com/)

 Community Period starts May 5!
-Join us at our group meeting on May 11 to meet our new students!
+Join us at our [group meeting](https://tiny.cc/DevoWorm) on May 11 (2pm UTC) to meet our new students!
 Also be on the lookout for events in the OpenWorm Slack team!